Kushal7910/Face_Detection/README.md

 With these powerful tools integrated into a single pipeline, the project provides an end-to-end solution for face detection, recognition, and querying.

 ---

-This enhanced introduction explains the "why" and "how" of the project in greater depth, giving users a clear idea of its purpose, functionality, and technical components.